startbin90/csc413_project/README.md

 # CSC413 Project - Team 8

-Python scripts in notebook files for CSC413 project team 8
+Code files for CSC413 project team 8

---- Salient map experiment notes begin ---
+## Saliency map comparison for ResNet and DenseNet

-MAIN FILE TO PRODUCE THE EXPERIMENT: comparison.py
+MAIN FILE TO PRODUCE THE EXPERIMENT: salientMapCode/comparison.py

 REST OF THE CODE ARE FROM THE GITHUB WITH SOME CUSTOM MODIFICATIONS: https://github.com/utkuozbulak/pytorch-cnn-visualizations

---- Salient map experiment notes end ---
+## GPU peak memory requirement comparison for ResNet and DenseNet

+densenet_vs_resnet_GPU_usage.ipynb

+## Feature reuse analysis for ResNet and DenseNet